anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Isaiah 35.3-6** is about the restoration of health.
 * Alternatively, **Acts 16.6-12a** contains the first 'we' of the narrative, subtly indicating the point at which Luke joined Paul and his companions.
 * **Psalm 147.1-7** says that the Lord 'heals the brokenhearted and binds up all their wounds'.
-* **2 Timothy 4.5-17** says, 'Only Luke is with me.'
+* **2 Timothy 4.5-17** (see BCP) says, 'Only Luke is with me.'
-* **Luke 10.1-9** is about the mission of the seventy, which perhaps speaks more directly to those (such as Luke) who are not numbered among the Twelve.
+* **Luke 10.1-9** (see BCP) is about the mission of the seventy, which perhaps speaks more directly to those (such as Luke) who are not numbered among the Twelve.
 (Luke has at times been numbered among the [seventy disciples](https://en.wikipedia.org/wiki/Seventy_disciples).)
 They were sent out to 'cure the sick' and to speak of the 'kingdom of God', which is appropriate to Luke as a physician and the author of one of the Gospels.

 ## Simon and Jude, Apostles (28 October)